Benny Kohlberg

-Benny Kohlberg (born 17 April 1954 in Arvika, Värmland) is a retired Swedish cross-country skier who competed during the 1980s.
+Benny Kohlberg (born 17 April 1954) is a retired Swedish cross-country skier who competed during the 1980s.
 He won a gold medal in the 4 × 10 km relay at the 1984 Winter Olympics in Sarajevo.

 Kohlberg's best individual finish was third at a World Cup competition in 1982 in Switzerland.

 Cross-country skiing results

 All results are sourced from the International Ski Federation (FIS).